-- 4.2.2 Works should be overseen by an Environmental Clerk of Works (ECoW) who would monitor compliance with all mitigation measures identified for the construction phase of the project and recommendations to assist in safeguarding any sensitive habitats.
-Key roles and responsibilities with respect to protection of habitats would include: - Supervision of vegetation stripping and excavation works in proximity to sensitive habitats in accordance with approved plans (e.g. peat management plan). - Oversight of and storage of soils / vegetation and along the access track route. - Oversight of management of construction site run-off along the access track route. - Oversight of storage / use of hazardous substances along the access track route. - Supervision of reinstatement of habitats following construction. - Establish a vegetation monitoring plan to ensure all affected sensitive habitats recover following completion of the construction works. - 4.2.3 The ECoW will have the power to implement additional mitigation measures, if required in order to protect an ecological / environmental receptor.
+- 4.2.2 Works should be overseen by an Environmental Clerk of Works (EnvCoW) who would monitor compliance with all mitigation measures identified for the construction phase of the project and recommendations to assist in safeguarding any sensitive habitats.
+Key roles and responsibilities with respect to protection of habitats would include: - Supervision of vegetation stripping and excavation works in proximity to sensitive habitats in accordance with approved plans (e.g. peat management plan). - Oversight of and storage of soils / vegetation and along the access track route. - Oversight of management of construction site run-off along the access track route. - Oversight of storage / use of hazardous substances along the access track route. - Supervision of reinstatement of habitats following construction. - Establish a vegetation monitoring plan to ensure all affected sensitive habitats recover following completion of the construction works. - Support from other environmental professionals as required e.g. Ecological Clerk of Work (ECoW) - 4.2.3 The EnvCoW will have the power to implement additional mitigation measures, if required in order to protect an ecological / environmental receptor.
 This will include the power to stop any works which are in breach of any agreed mitigation or working methods.